rsksmart/devportal-1.0/content/rsk-devportal/guides/two-way-peg-app/overview.md

 In this section, we are going to learn about the 2 way peg app, [how it works](#how-it-works), its [features](#features), and the [benefits](#why-use-the-2-way-peg-app) of using the application.

-The [2 way peg](https://2wp-app.rsk.co/) is a protocol that converts BTC to RBTC and vice versa.
+The [2 way peg](https://2wp-app.rootstock.io/) is a protocol that converts BTC to RBTC and vice versa.
 It is secured by the powpeg, which is a unique 2-way peg system that secures the locked bitcoins with the same Bitcoin hashrate that establishes consensus.
 See the history of the [Powpeg](/rsk/architecture/flyover).

 The 2 way peg app is a web application that fosters the interaction between the bitcoin blockchain and the RSK network for easier exchange of BTC and RBTC.
 It provides a way to visualize the status of transactions, communicate with a user wallet (both hardware wallets and software wallets), while also providing the highest possible level of security for transactions.

-> Note: The current version (v1.1.0) of the 2 way peg app does not support peg-outs.

 ## How it Works